mythaxis/mythaxis.github.io/content/issue-25/Plague Rooster.md

 I will tell it the only way they will understand, Grandmother says\
 Too many words have been forgotten, and the parts I’ve left out\
-would mean nothing to them without a background in virology,\
+Would mean nothing to them without a background in virology,\
-parasitology and applied microbiology
+Parasitology and applied microbiology

 See?
 Look how confused the children are,\
-scratching their heads\
+Scratching their heads\
 Science is dead\
 You and I killed it\
 Best tell them my myth instead